digao-dalpiaz/DzNoteEditor/README.md

 ![Example Colors](noteeditor_colors.png?raw=true "Example Colors")

+All the configurations and customizations are saved at system Registry: HKEY_CURRENT_USER\Digao\NoteEditor

 ## How to install

 **You need to get the SynEdit before this.
 I recomend you to use GetIt in Delphi to download and install the SynEdit automatically.
 You can get SynEdit here at GitHub too.**